45 Taiwanese foods we can't live without

 There's all-you-can-eat hot pot and yakiniku served at the same table; there's bubble tea hotpot for the jaded.

-But it is spicy hot pot with quality ingredients that stands the test of time.
-While Taiwan's spice-levels can't come close to Chongqing's, they're pretty piquant.
+But it's ordinary spicy hot pot with quality ingredients that stands the test of time.
+While Taiwan's spice-levels don't come close to Chongqing's, they're pretty piquant.

 Head to perennial hot pot favorite and celeb-magnet Taihodien for a glam Taiwanese hot pot experience.